csukuangfj/transducer-loss-benchmarking/README.md

 - For the unpruned case, `optimized_transducer` is the fastest one and takes least memory
 - k2 pruned loss is the fastest and requires least memory
+- You can use **a larger batch size** during training when using k2 pruned loss

 [k2]: http://github.com/k2-fsa/k2
 [torchaudio]: https://github.com/pytorch/audio